Gymnastics at the 1904 Summer Olympics – Men's artistic individual all-around

-The men's artistic individual all-around was an artistic gymnastics event held as part of the Gymnastics at the 1904 Summer Olympics programme.
+The men's artistic individual all-around was an artistic gymnastics event held as part of the gymnastics programme at the 1904 Summer Olympics.
 It was the second time an all-around event was held at the Olympics.
 The competition was held on Friday, July 1, 1904 and on Saturday, July 2, 1904.
 One hundred and nineteen gymnasts from three nations competed.
 The event was won by Julius Lenhart, an Austrian gymnast living in the United States and competing under the auspices of his Philadelphia-based club.
 Silver went to Wilhelm Weber of Germany, with bronze to Adolf Spinnler of Switzerland.
 They were the first medals in the event for each of those nations, as France had swept the medals in 1900.

 The scores from this event, with some adjustments, were also used for the men's team event.

 Background

 This was the second appearance of the men's individual all-around.
 The first individual all-around competition had been held in 1900, after the 1896 competitions featured only individual apparatus events.
 A men's individual all-around has been held every Games since 1900.
 At the time, it was common to include athletics events along with gymnastics competitions in a combined event such as this.

 Another combined event was held in 1904, during the later October gymnastics events.

 The United States made its debut in the event.
 Germany and Switzerland each made their second appearance, the only two nations to have competed at both editions of the event to that point.